 Application of the Golden Rule it will produce harmony and prosperity in your life, and protect you from the vissitudes of life.
 So, if we do not want people to lie to us, we need to be truthful to others.
 If we do not want people to cheat us, we need to be honest to others.
 If you want a better life, then practice the Meditation on Twin Hearts and bless others in the world with a better life.
 The similar rule applies on money and prosperity.
 If we want money, we have to give money first.
 We have to help the poor by donating a certain portion of our earning towards them.
 If we do not want to be hungry or to starve in our life, we need to feed the people who do not have food for themselves.
 We need to help people in time of disasters and calamities so that we get help from others in the time of our needs.
 Practice giving in order to receive.
 This is how you will plant the seed of good karma for the future and as per the golden rule this will be returned to us manifold in the future.
 As the law says, what you plant is what you will reap.
 Likewise, without being generous you cannot be rich and wealthy.
 If you do not plant how would you reap?

 The Law of Karma is also the basis of the command given by Lord Christ to “love your enemy”.
 If someone returns anger with anger and hatred with hatred, things will only aggravate.
 But if a person returns hatred and anger with love and kindness, it will result in peace and harmony.

-When the law of Karma is applied positively, it will give us desired results and will make us happy and peaceful.
-If this universal law is used properly by individuals as well as nations, it can bring world peace!
+When the Law of Karma is applied positively, it will give us desired results and will make us happy and peaceful.
+If this universal law is used properly by individuals as well as nations, it can bring lasting world peace!

 Does the law always apply?